 Surely, this problem has been studied before.
 What’s the accuracy rate of self-reporting when it comes to substance abuse?
 Are there studies which ask people and then, say, do lab tests to verify truthfulness?

-Initially, I ran across several studies that showed a shocking 85%+ accuracy rate overall, and was quite surprised by them.
-That doesn’t match (at least my) initial intuition.
+Initially, I ran across several studies that showed a shocking 89%+ accuracy rate overall, and was quite surprised by them.
+That doesn’t match my initial intuition.
 That is, when some stranger asks you about potentially illegal activity, or activity that might make you ineligible for services, or activity that might cause incarceration or at a minimum carries at least some stigma to many, that you’d answer honestly ~90% of the time?
 Seems odd.
 Can that really be true?

 False Negatives are Very High for Those Not Seeking Treatment